rishi-singh15/Assessing-the-Profitability-of-LSTM-Trading/README.md

 For the Stacked LSTM, four features were used: Closing Price, Trading Volume, MACD, and RSI.
 Sometimes, the use of these technical indicators as features can be effective [10].
 While both MACD and RSI are of the same class of momentum indicators, please note that they are not redundant; MACD tracks the moving averages of price over time, while RSI tracks the relative velocities of that price for a given lookback period.

-If one wanted to use some but not all of the four features, they would need to merely change which columns they select from `prices_and_exogenous_features`.
+If one wanted to use some but not all of the four features used in this study, they would need to merely change which columns they select from `prices_and_exogenous_features`.
 If you do this, please make sure to also change the corresponding line objects that are then selected for `pd.DataFrame` within the body of `class Prediction(bt.Indicator)`.
 If one wanted to use a technical indicator other than MACD or RSI as an exogenous feature, they would need to create a function that calculates that indicator.

 # References